brianmingus2/Python_Async_Proxy/README.md

 - If building Python from source run `pip3 install cython setuptools`.

+- If building Python from source there are compiler flags available such as `--enable-optimizations --enable-experimental-jit` which improve performance.

 - To build `proxy.pyx` run `python setup.py build_ext --inplace`.

 - On Ubuntu, run `sudo apt update` followed by `sudo apt -y install curl wrk siege`.